davidohana/kofiko-python/README.md

     }
 ```

-Override default values from either (or both):
+Override default values using one or more of the following:
 1. Customization functions
    ```python
     @config_custom